 On your last hiking day you’ll traverse a range that stretches to the west of Pale di San Martino.
 This elevated section of the route is known for beautiful views of the plateau.
 The high-altitude small lakes provide a popular photographic vantage point, and the crest of the range boasts a sweeping panorama of mountains towering over the Colbricon Lakes.
 The local scenery here is very different from the lunar landscapes of the plateau, and is dominated by a fertile granite massif, rich in vegetation.
 Consider a rest at the Colbricon Lakes, with perhaps a dip in one of them, before ending the day with a descent to San Martino.

-Accommodation: Hotel in San Martino di Castrozza on a B&B basis.
+Accommodation: Hotel in San Martino di Castrozza (B&B basis)

 Accommodation